-An undergraduate minimum grade point average of 2.8 (overall) and submission of GRE scores is required for admission.
-All applicants must complete the GRE and obtain a minimum score of 145 on the Verbal portion, 140 on the Quantitative Reasoning portion, and a minimum score of 3.5 for the Analytical Writing portion.
+An undergraduate minimum grade point average of 2.8 (overall).
 Additionally, the following course prerequisites with a grade of B or higher must be completed prior to admission to the program.

 - Introduction to Statistics

-An applicant not meeting these admission criteria will be reviewed by the KHP Graduate Coordinator.
+The KHP Graduate Coordinator will review an applicant not meeting these admission criteria.
 If the Coordinator approves, the applicant will be admitted conditionally.

 The conditions, including the time allowed for meeting them, will be stated in writing at the time the applicant is admitted to the university.
-One condition will be completion of KIN 590, Research Methods, with a grade of B or better.
+One condition will be completion of KIN 5900 Applied Inquiry and Research Design with a grade of B or better.

-Each graduate student will select an advisor from the KHP graduate faculty.
-This should be based upon the student's area of specialization and the thesis topic so that the advisor's expertise will coincide with the student's academic emphasis.
-The student, with an advisor, will develop a program based on the individual's interests and preparation.
-This program (also referred to as a "contract") will include required core courses, area of specialization courses, and appropriate elective courses.
-All programs will be reviewed and approved by the student's advisor, the Graduate Coordinator, and the Graduate Studies Analyst.
+Each graduate student will be assigned the Graduate Coordinator as their KHP Faculty Advisor.
+The student, in consultation with the Graduate Coordinator, will develop a program of study based on the individual’s interests and preparation.
+This program of study (also referred to as a “graduate contract”) will include required core courses, area of emphasis courses, and appropriate elective courses.
+All programs will be reviewed and approved by the Graduate Studies Analyst.